-Java takes care of type errors, errors of type (2) above, at compile time.
-It also takes care of errors of type (3) at compile-time.
-The other kind of errors, however, cannot be reliably checked for at compile time.
-(Here again, the limitation in the footnote above bites us here.)
+Java takes care of type errors, errors of type (2) and (3) above, at compile time.
+The other kind of errors (4) and (5), however, cannot be reliably checked for at compile time.
+Here again, the limitation in the footnote above bites us here.
 Every language will have a different way to report those kind of errors.
 Generally, the error will abort execution and report a useful error message on the console.
 But in many languages, Java included, these errors can be dealt with within the program itself, and the execution need not actually abort.
 In other words, these errors can often be recovered from gracefully.
+Other errors such as (6) are not even caught by the language, since they rely on the notion of "what's expected" which only exists in the designer's or programmer's head.
+I'll talk about logical errors next lecture.